next-actions/pytest-mh/docs/articles/extending/multihost-domains.rst

     scope and avoid circular dependency since :class:`~pytest_mh.MultihostHost` is a generic class that takes the domain class as a specific type.

-Similar to the :class:`~pytest_mh.MultihostConfig` class, it also possible to add custom configuration options or further extend functionality by overriding the parent class methods.
-The configuration dictionary can be accessed by :attr:`~pytest_mh.MultihostDomain.confdict`, however it is recommended to place custom options under the ``config`` field which can by accessed directly through the :attr:`~pytest_mh.MultihostDomain.config` attribute.
+Similar to the :class:`~pytest_mh.MultihostConfig` class, it is also possible to add custom configuration options or further extend functionality by overriding the parent class methods.
+The configuration dictionary can be accessed by :attr:`~pytest_mh.MultihostDomain.confdict`, however it is recommended to place custom options under the ``config`` field which can be accessed directly through the :attr:`~pytest_mh.MultihostDomain.config` attribute.
 This way, it is possible to avoid name collisions if pytest-mh introduces new options in the future.

 It is also possible to override or extend all public methods to further affect the behavior.